SAS A00-225 Certification Exam Syllabus

 - Determine the necessary set up requirements for running Python models in SAS

 The SAS has created this credential to assess your knowledge and understanding in the specified areas through the A00-225 certification exam.
-The SAS Advanced Analytics Professional exam holds significant value in the market due to the brand reputation of SAS.
+The SAS Certified Specialist - Advanced Predictive Modeling exam holds significant value in the market due to the brand reputation of SAS.
 We highly recommend thorough study and extensive practice to ensure you pass the SAS Advanced Predictive Modeling exam with confidence.

 Rating: 4.8 / 5 (110 votes)